 A Utility of the Future Global Learning Consortium

 The many changes in the energy sector are forcing generation companies to review their generation mix and ways of working.
 Safety is a key element that will drive the future of your company.
-Most apparent and addressed in the many global climate reports is short-term safety for our environmental future.
-Long-term safety for the close proximity community and your workforce is equally important to set out a roadmap for your company.
+Most apparent and addressed in the many global climate reports is short term safety for our environmental future.
+Long-term safety for the close-proximity community and your workforce are equally important to set out a roadmap for your company.

 By scrutinizing your approach from a safety point of view, you will automatically gain a better insight into other aspects within your business such: